chtimi59/irbridge/README.md

 **clients/android**

-An eclipse project for a very basic android sample project
+A very basic android sample project (Tuned for Eclipse)
 ![Source Image](/android.png)

 **clients/linux**

-A regular TCP client which also shows the measured weight and  provide the following commands:
+A regular TCP client which also shows the measured weight and provides the following commands:
 ```
 h - help
 q - quit